JAlcocerT/JAlcocerT/content/blog/da-ARChitechture.md

 * **What are the needs we are trying to satisfy?**
 * Who are the stakeholders involved?
 * **What do stakeholders consider to be of value?**
+* The [BRD vs FRD](https://jalcocert.github.io/JAlcocerT/brd-vs-frd-for-data-analytics) in the SDLC

 Remember [the power of 80/20](https://jalcocert.github.io/JAlcocerT/pareto-principle-for-data-analytics/)

-Be ready to sharp these questions and go from *the nice to have* to the MUST have features.
+Be ready to **sharp these questions** and go from *the nice to have* to the MUST have features.

 {{< callout type="info" >}}
 For MORE QUESTIONS, you can switch-on your **[product](https://jalcocert.github.io/JAlcocerT/product-skills-for-data-analytics/#faq) mindset**